jaames/playnote-studio/readme.md

 - Get audio design in
 - Get translators in
 - launchSoundPath in pdxinfo
-- Optimize C parser to keep the image 1-bit all the way through
 - Create a PPM test suite to verify against
 - Instructions for loading PPMs in settings? or on the "no flipnotes in folder" view?
 - Website